-Director Office held Independent Alan Campbell (appointed 1/11/2018) Non-executive Chairman Yes Mark Calderwood (appointed 17/10/2007) Non-executive Chairman - up to July 2015 Executive Chairman - July 2015 to June 2016 No Non-executive Chairman - July 2016 to October 2018 David Kelly (appointed 21/11/2016) Non-executive director Non-executive director No Susmit Shah (appointed 26 May 2017) Non-executive director No
+Director Office held Independent Alan Campbell (appointed 1/11/2018) Non-executive Chairman Yes David Kelly (appointed 21/11/2016) Non-executive director No Susmit Shah (appointed 26 May 2017) Mark Calderwood served as a non-executive director to Non-executive director from 1 January 2019 until his resignation on 15 No October 2019.
+He was not considered to be an independent director.